81db: Biography

 In the meantime, after many successful international reviews to their self-produced 4-track promo EP, many people had become curious on what was going to follow up.
-In June 2008 the band entered the studio Larione10 of Florence to record 12 tracks which were going to be the final result for their debut album “Evaluation”.
+In June 2008 the band entered the studio Larione10 of Florence to record 12 tracks which were going to be the final result for their debut album, Evaluation.

-Their debut CD, Evaluation, out on 20 March 2009 for Orion’s Belt Records and published by EMI publishing in Italy, was physically distributed by Minos EMI in Greece, SELF in Italy and digitally worldwide.
+Evaluation, out on 20 March 2009 for Orion's Belt Records and published by EMI publishing in Italy, was physically distributed by Minos EMI in Greece and digitally worldwide.

-81db after some very good reviews for the album (Rock Hard Italy – 7.5/10, Metal Hammer Greece 9/10 and many more webzines and press) began touring the UK in November 2009 with excellent results and great feedback.
-Their video “voices” was in rotation on Headbanger’s ball of MTV Greece as well as the important Mad TV Greek music television.
+81db, after some very good reviews for the album (Rock Hard Italy – 7.5/10, Metal Hammer Greece – 9/10, and many more webzines and press), began touring the United Kingdom in November 2009 with excellent results and great feedback.
+The video of ‘"Voices’" was in rotation on Headbanger's ball of MTV Greece, as well as the important Mad TV Greek music television.
 Their debut album was voted as the "2009 Top Record" from Vasilis Zaharopoulos, an important Metal Hammer editor of the Greek magazine.

-All this noise made the producer Sylvia Massy interested at the project offering the band a chance to work with them at their studios for the upcoming second album that should be published in 2011.
+All this noise made the producer Sylvia Massy interested at the project, offering the band a chance to work with them at their studios for the upcoming second album.

-The second album of the band called "Impressions" was announced to be released on April 25, 2011, by the UK label Rising Records.
+The second album of the band called Impression was announced to be released on April 25, 2011, by the UK label Rising Records.